inparallel/pusherpp/README.md

 About
 -----
-A light-weight and thread-safe C++ server library to push message through Pusher.com service.
+A lightweight and thread-safe C++ server library to push message through Pusher.com service.

 Prerequisites
 -------------